Preshawz/Capstone-Amazon-PR/README.md

 ### Result

-Result was visuaized using charts(Bar, Pie) and tables which can be veived [Amazon case PROJECT.xlsx](https://github.com/user-attachments/files/21090907/Amazon.case.PROJECT.xlsx)
+Results were visuaized using charts(Bar, Pie) and tables which can be veived [Amazon case PROJECT.xlsx](https://github.com/user-attachments/files/21090907/Amazon.case.PROJECT.xlsx)

 ### Key Insights